[R.O. 1992 § 615.010; CC 1984 § 53.010]

 - Any and all persons, other than the masseurs or masseuses, who render any service to the permittee, who receives compensation directly from the permittee, and who have no physical contact with the customers and clients.

-- MASSAGE ESTABLISHMENT
+- MASSAGE BUSINESS

 - RECOGNIZED SCHOOL